Are air conditioners bad for your health?

 However, an air conditioner can make the air drier in a dry climate.
 This is because we continually lose moisture to the world around us as part of our natural physiological operations.

 The first impact of dry air from an air conditioner on some people over time is that the drier air could cause dry or itchy skin.
-This is common for people who spend extended periods in air-conditioned environments and do not generally use a moisturiser on their skin.
-However, if one is sensitive to this issue, using a moisturiser on one’s skin regularly can usually alleviate these symptoms.
+This frequently occurs to individuals who spend extended periods in air-conditioned spaces and neglect to apply lotion to their skin.

 Other reasons for dry skin could be any contaminants within the property circulated through the air conditioning.
-For this reason, it is vital to have the filters on air conditioning units cleaned regularly.
+For this reason, it is vital to have the filters on air conditioning system cleaned regularly.

 Dehydration is something to watch out for